How to Start an Airbnb Business and Make Money

 Making the property listing stand out is essential for success in the Airbnb realm.
 Consider the listing to be an advertisement for the space.
 With that in mind, owners want to make their listings as compelling as possible.

 Begin with the basics, such as location and the type of property.
-Include details that include:
+Include details like:

 • Number of bedrooms